October 4th 2015 – By: William Larsen – Civilians News – “News For All Views” – Previewing The 2016 Election –

 The American people respect honesty, something that all too often, Washington lacks…. and while Trump may not be everyone’s ideal candidate, today he is holding a lead in the polls because of his willingness to express his beliefs, as opposed to, “playing politics.”
 Furthermore, this is the opposite approach to what some of the other candidates have been doing thus far…..

 Trump is running with a clear message for the international community…..
 He wants to bring home jobs.
 This message has resonated with a lot of people and perhaps may stimulate economic growth…..

-However, opponents of Trump point to a lack of experience, particularly in the arena(s) of international politics….
+However, opponents of Mr. Trump point to a lack of experience, particularly in the arena(s) of international politics….
 Many American’s also fear that Trump is overly brash and not fully aware of the consequences of his rhetoric abroad…..
 Once again, this creates a very intriguing political landscape going into this year’s election cycle…..

 Furthermore, Hillary Clinton, Trump’s biggest adversary, boasts a great deal of international and domestic political experience.
 Still, regardless of her track record, it often feels like Clinton is lagging in the polls, likely due to an unwillingness to express herself, as other candidates like Bernie Sanders and Trump have done.

-Sanders has come to represent the, “wild card,” in this year’s election.
+Bernie Sanders has come to represent, “the wild card,” in this year’s election cycle.
 Bernie, a track and field runner from James Madison University, has represented the American middle class in Congress for decades and people remember.
 Also, while Bernie has shown an unwillingness to give into corporate agendas and big money politics, instead opting to finance his campaign through private donations, this selling point has also resonated with middle and lower class Americans.
 This perspective has also garnered him a great deal of grass roots support.
-Sanders often speaks about the need to focus on expanding the middle class and improving inequitable wealth distribution, for everyday Americans, such as myself.
+Sanders often speaks about the need to focus on expanding the middle class and improving inequality and improve wealth distribution, for everyday Americans, such as myself.
 This message may ultimately, also win Bernie Sanders the election.